zaius/docs/content/docs/web-interface/application-settings.md

 [Read more on roles and permissions &rsaquo;](/docs/web-interface/roles-and-permissions.html)

-### Support

-When you are in need of support, you can hit the support switch and send us a message via the UserVoice pop-up.

-By activating wercker support you give the wercker team `builds + deploys` permissions.
-This allows us to see the details and debug the issue at hand.

 ### Deploy targets

 Here you can setup deploy pipeline targets.
 Want read more on deploying